Siddarthan999/NN-SA-2-Handwritten-Digit-Recognition-using-MLP/README.md

 Anaconda – Python 3.7 Installation / Google Colab /Jupiter Notebook
 ## Theory:
 Recognizing handwritten digits using a Multilayer Perceptron (MLP) is a common task in the field of machine learning and computer vision.
 MLPs are a type of artificial neural network with multiple layers of interconnected neurons, which can be trained to classify and recognize patterns in data, such as handwritten digits.

+## Multilayer perceptron (MLP) overview

+The Multilayer Perceptron (MLP) is a type of feedforward neural network used to approach [multiclass classification](https://developers.google.com/machine-learning/crash-course/multi-class-neural-networks/video-lecture) problems.
+Before building an MLP, it is crucial to understand the concepts of perceptrons, layers, and activation functions.

+Multilayer Perceptrons are made up of functional units called perceptrons.
+The equation of a  perceptron is as follows:

+$$Z = \vec{w}⋅\mathrm{X} + b$$

+where

+* $Z$: perceptron output
+* $\mathrm{X}$: feature matrix
+* $\vec{w}$: weight vector
+* $b$: bias

+When these perceptrons are stacked, they form structures called dense layers which can then be connected to build a neural network.
+A dense layer's equation is similar to that of a perceptron's but uses a weight matrix and a bias vector instead:

+$$Z = \mathrm{W}⋅\mathrm{X} + \vec{b}$$

+where

+* $Z$: dense layer output
+* $\mathrm{X}$: feature matrix
+* $\mathrm{W}$: weight matrix
+* $\vec{b}$: bias vector

+In an MLP, multiple dense layers are connected in such a way that the outputs of one layer are fully connected to the inputs of the next layer.
+Adding non-linear activation functions to the outputs of dense layers can help the MLP classifier learn complex decision boundaries and generalize well to unseen data.
 ## Algorithm :

 * Prepare and preprocess a dataset of handwritten digits.